Neutinlaw/MyReads/README.md

 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
+    ├── ListBook.js # This is place to display books by categories "Currently Reading", "Want to Read" and "Read".
+    ├── BookShelf.js # This is place to display book information (author name, images, etc..)
+    ├── SearchBooks.js # This is place to display the book search area and display results.
+    ├── SearchBookResult.js # This is where searched book information is displayed such as author name, images, etc...
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.